-- Amyotrophic lateral sclerosis (ALS, Lou Gehrig's disease).
+- Lou Gehrig disease (amyotrophic lateral sclerosis or ALS).
 Early studies showed promising results, but more recent studies show no benefit of branched chain amino acids in people with ALS.
 In fact, taking branched-chain amino acids might make lung function worse and increase the chance of death in people with this condition.

 Insufficient Evidence for

-- Anorexia.
+- An eating disorder (anorexia nervosa).
 Certain illnesses cause some people to have poor appetite.
 Early research shows that taking branched-chain amino acids might improve appetite and overall nutrition in people with kidney failure, cancer, or liver disease.

 - Athletic performance.
 Taking branched-chain amino acids may reduce fatigue from exercising and improve exercise recovery.
 In many cases, this improvement is found when branched-chain amino acids are taken with arginine or green tea powder.
 But not all studies agree.
 Also, taking branched-chain amino acids does not appear to improve strength, running times, or cycling speed.

 - Diabetes.
-It is not known if taking branched-chain amino acids as a supplement will reduce the risk of getting type 2 diabetes.
-Some early research found a decreased risk in women, while other research found an increased risk.
+It's unknown if people who get more branched-chain amino acids in their diet have a lower chance of getting type 2 diabetes.
+Some early research has found a decreased risk, while other research found an increased risk.
 It's possible that the source of branched-chain amino acids in the diet might influence its effect.

 - Muscle damage caused by exercise.
 Early research shows that taking branched-chain amino acids might reduce the breakdown of muscles during exercise.
-But not all studies agree.
+But not all research agrees.

 - Muscle soreness caused by exercise.
 Early research shows that taking branched chain amino acids before exercising might reduce muscle soreness after exercise.